sujallamichhane/Lab2/README.md

 Your program should:
 - prompt the user for a number of seconds.
-- pass the entered number of seconds to a method called `secondsAnalyzer` which performs the following task: convert that number of seconds to the amount of weeks, days, hours, minutes, and leftover seconds that is.
-It does NOT convert the entire amount to each, but the total quantity.
-For example 3600 seconds is 1 hour so your program would display:
-- the secondsAnalyzer method should return the String generated to the main method where it can be printed.
+- The program should return the String generated to the main method where it can be printed.

 Below are some examples: